RashidAwan11/WorthKnow-GitHub/content/knowledge-base/sisqo-net-worth-bio-wiki-age-family-friends-height-salary.md

 Sisqo Net height is 5 feet 3 inches(1.63 m) and weight is 154 Lbs(70 kg).

+**Also Read About the Net Worth of: <a href="https://worthknow.com/travis-scott-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Travis Scott</a>**

 ![Sisqo Net Worth And Biography](/uploads/sisqo-net-worth.jpeg)

 ## Is Sisqo Net Relationship Status Single/Married?